Elise, Southeast Asia Specialist

 During that year, I took several trips to Southeast Asia where I found the people to be some of the friendliest in the world.
 These trips deepened my understanding and love for the whole region, but Thailand and Vietnam were the two countries that really struck me.
 The stark contrasts between urban and rural lifestyles, and the culture, food and sense of adventure keep me coming back for more.

-Start planning your trip to Southeast Asia with Elise by calling
+Start planning your trip to Southeast Asia with Elise

 Q&A with Elise